DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main Acquires 6,488 Shares of The Cooper Companies, Inc. (NYSE:COO)

-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main increased its holdings in shares of The Cooper Companies, Inc. (NYSE:COO – Get Rating) by 6.9% in the second quarter, according to its most recent disclosure with the SEC.
-The firm owned 99,993 shares of the medical device company’s stock after purchasing an additional 6,488 shares during the period.
-DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main owned 0.20% of Cooper Companies worth $31,310,000 as of its most recent filing with the SEC.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main increased its holdings in The Cooper Companies, Inc. (NYSE:COO – Get Rating) by 6.9% during the 2nd quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
+The fund owned 99,993 shares of the medical device company’s stock after purchasing an additional 6,488 shares during the quarter.
+DZ BANK AG Deutsche Zentral Genossenschafts Bank Frankfurt am Main owned approximately 0.20% of Cooper Companies worth $31,310,000 at the end of the most recent reporting period.

-Several research analysts have commented on the stock.
-Robert W. Baird upgraded shares of Cooper Companies from a “neutral” rating to an “outperform” rating and boosted their price objective for the company from $345.00 to $375.00 in a research report on Wednesday, November 30th.
-Citigroup lowered their price target on shares of Cooper Companies from $350.00 to $348.00 in a report on Wednesday, October 5th.
-JPMorgan Chase & Co. boosted their price objective on shares of Cooper Companies from $300.00 to $330.00 in a research note on Monday, November 28th.
-Jefferies Financial Group cut shares of Cooper Companies from a “buy” rating to a “hold” rating and reduced their price objective for the stock from $400.00 to $295.00 in a research note on Tuesday, October 11th.
-Finally, Piper Sandler reduced their price objective on shares of Cooper Companies from $375.00 to $355.00 and set an “overweight” rating on the stock in a research note on Thursday, November 3rd.
-Three equities research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company currently has an average rating of “Moderate Buy” and a consensus target price of $388.10.
+A number of analysts have commented on COO shares.
+StockNews.com started coverage on shares of Cooper Companies in a research report on Wednesday, October 12th.
+They set a “hold” rating on the stock.
+Citigroup cut their price target on shares of Cooper Companies from $350.00 to $348.00 in a research report on Wednesday, October 5th.
+Robert W. Baird raised shares of Cooper Companies from a “neutral” rating to an “outperform” rating and upped their price target for the company from $345.00 to $375.00 in a research report on Wednesday, November 30th.
+JPMorgan Chase & Co. increased their price objective on shares of Cooper Companies from $300.00 to $330.00 in a research report on Monday, November 28th.
+Finally, Jefferies Financial Group cut shares of Cooper Companies from a “buy” rating to a “hold” rating and cut their price objective for the stock from $400.00 to $295.00 in a research report on Tuesday, October 11th.
+Three research analysts have rated the stock with a hold rating and seven have issued a buy rating to the company.
+According to MarketBeat.com, the stock has an average rating of “Moderate Buy” and a consensus price target of $388.10.

 Cooper Companies Company Profile